 With a maximum 20 delegates on the summer school, you will take part in extensive group work and workshop style learning.

 How to apply:

-Candidates may be nominated by their host Institution or apply themselves by email with a CV (maximum four pages) and a statement outlining the usefulness of the training to the candidate in their career development (max 500 words) by the 14th of May 2017.
-Selection will be performed by a TES Centre Committee and successful candidates will be notified by the 19th of May 2017.
+Candidates may be nominated by their host Institution or apply themselves by email with a CV (maximum four pages) and a statement outlining the usefulness of the training to the candidate in their career development (max 500 words) by the 1st of May 2019.
+Selection will be performed by a TES Centre Committee and successful candidates will be notified no later than the 15th of May 2019.